Jason Priestley Net Worth

 Among Priestley's credits in the 2000s are "Lion of Oz," "Double Down," "The Fourth Angel," "Cherish," "Cover Story," and "Fancy Dancing."
 Later, he was in the satirical comedy "Die, Mommie, Die!," the Canadian teen comedy "Going the Distance," the dramedy "Hot Tamale," the action-Western "The Last Rites of Ransom Pride," the psychological thriller "Enter the Dangerous Mind," and the live-action/animation hybrid "Zoom."
 In 2014, Priestley made his feature directorial debut with the independent film "Cas and Dylan," starring Richard Dreyfuss and Tatiana Maslany.

-Personal Life: In 1999, Priestley wed Ashlee Peterson; they divorced in 2000.
-Next, in 2005, Priestley married makeup artist Naomi Lowde.
+In 1999, Priestley wed Ashlee Peterson.
+They divorced in 2000.
+In 2005, Priestley married makeup artist Naomi Lowde.
 They welcomed a daughter, Ava Veronica, two years later.
 In 2009, the couple had a son.

 Among his hobbies, Priestley is an avid race car driver.
 He has done circuit racing since 1996, and has driven such vehicles as Ford Mustangs and a Lotus Esprit V-8.
 In 2002, he was seriously injured during a practice run at the Kentucky Speedway when he crashed his car into a wall going almost 180 miles per hour.
 In 2008, Priestley became a joint owner in a new IndyCar Series team.
 He was also among the owners of the FAZZT Race Team, which competed in the IndyCar Series in 2010.